 Robert Rosenberger is the Editor-in-Chief and co-founder of the book series “Postphenomenology & the Philosophy of Technology” with Lexington Books/Rowman Littlefield Press.
 With Peter-Paul Verbeek he has co-edited the book Postphenomenological Investigations: Essays in Human-Technology Relations.
-He has also edited the interview book Philosophy of Science: 5 Questions.
+And with Samantha Jo Fried he has co-edited the book Postphenomenology and Imaging: How to Read Technology.
+He is also the editor of a collection of Don Ihde’s most important works entitled The Critical Ihde with SUNY Press, as well as the interview book Philosophy of Science: 5 Questions with Automatic/VIP Press.
 He serves as Book Review Editor for the journal Techne: Research in Philosophy and Technology.
-And with Stacey Irwin, he is co-curator of the site postphenomenology.org

 Rosenberger’s Georgia Tech homepage: https://spp.gatech.edu/people/person/robert-rosenberger

 Postphenomenology & the Philosophy of Technology book series: https://rowman.com/Action/SERIES/_/PPPT/Postphenomenology-and-the-Philosophy-of-Technology

 The Critical Ihde: https://sunypress.edu/Books/T/The-Critical-Ihde